Cotalker/documentation/docs/documentation/client/notes.md

 ## Overview {#overview}

-Easily create notes to share and edit in real-time among other users within the Cotalker environment.
+Easily create notes to share and edit in real time among other users within the Cotalker environment.
 Thanks to our powerful [search tool](/docs/documentation/client/client_search#shared-documents), _task notes_ can be made accessible to all users, thus creating a dynamic knowledge base for your company that all users can help build.
 Plus, you can save notes as PDF documents.

 The _Notes_ tool uses [markdown syntax](/docs/documentation/client/notes_markdown) to help you focus on writing the text and forget about formatting.